shahshail/SilentMe/README.md

 - Using GPS Polling can drain device's battery.
 To overcome this problem this app will use Geofences to locate device's location.

--This app requires location permission to locate current position and search places.
+- This app requires location permission to locate current position and search places.

 ## Data Persistence